 These signs warrant a call or visit to your child's healthcare professional.
 If constipation is untreated, it can lead to an anal fissure and/or impacted stools.
 These are very painful and require immediate medical care.
 You might also try the following to prevent and treat mild constipation:

-•Be sure to use unpacked, level scoops of powdered formula with the appropriate amount of water.
+- Be sure to use unpacked, level scoops of powdered formula with the appropriate amount of water.
 Use a knife to level the powdered formula.
 Packed or mounded scoops can result in too much powder being used causing the formula to become overly concentrated.
 This could cause problems such as constipation.
-If you are using teaspoons, tablespoons, and/or measuring cups to measure the powder, again please be sure to use unpacked, level amounts of powder.
-These measuring spoons or cups are those one would use for measuring ingredients when baking or cooking and should not be household eating utensil spoons or drinking cups.

 *Try a little Vaseline or another child safe lubricant around the child’s anus as this may help to “push” out stools and could help reduce a child’s anxiety that forcing a bowel movement can cause.